ZachSaucier/sveltekit-blog/src/lib/posts/2014/the-creative-process.md

 ##### Side note: For new creators recreating something exactly _is_ good practice so long as they don’t look how it’s done in the first place.

 Lastly in reference to reasonable choices, break the project down into chunks.
 Something worth doing can often seem overwhelming.
-Working on a small portion of said project really does make it managable.
+Working on a small portion of said project really does make it manageable.

 ## Step 3: Start coding!